lexnederbragt/lexnederbragt.com/_posts/2017-01-10-workshop-accomplished.md

 We had ~25 participants drawn from across the University, including researchers, staff, and students, and covering disciplines in the natural, medical, and social sciences, and in the humanities.
-More to come!
+More successful workshops to come!

 Related links: